taylorkraft/bandsintown/README.md

 ## Usage

-Enter a number that corresponds with a band to view information about their show(s).
+Enter a number that corresponds with a band to view information about their event.

 ## Development